- Veg Scheme

 Trading with the Better Food Shed has given me the opportunity to scale some crops up and specialize more on a few crops like whole head lettuce, fennel, and celeriac.

 So long story short, thanks Better Food Shed and thanks to all your customers for making my business more sustainable and I hope to grow organic veg for many more years.
-Although no farming practise is 100% sustainable, every acre farmed organic is a step away from a destructive farming practises that are all about quantity and profit for some.
+Although no farming practice is 100% sustainable, every acre farmed organic is a step away from a destructive farming practices that are all about quantity and profit for some.
 I hope and see that our way of farming and trading is about quality and profit for all!